 Winter is upon us!
 Often it makes us feel lethargic and less motivated to go outside to exercise.
 It can be tough to head outside on rainy or snowy days.
 Before you curl up beside your cozy fireplace and start binge-watching Netflix, take a moment to consider the potential benefits of cold-weather workouts.
-As your body works harder to adjust its temperature to the cold, you’ll burn a few more calories during your wintry workout compared to indoor workouts.
-You’ll get a good dose of vitamin D, a critical nutrient to support your body’s immune system.
+As your body works harder to adjust its temperature to the cold, you will burn a few more calories during your wintry workout compared to indoor workouts.
+You will get a good dose of vitamin D, a critical nutrient to support your body’s immune system.
 Cold-weather exercise also can boost your mood as you experience an endorphin rush during your workout.

 These winter exercise tips will help you stay warm and enjoy the experience when working out in cold weather:

 - Pick an exercise you enjoy.
 Consider any of the following: walking, running, hiking, ice skating, snowboarding, snowshoeing, cross-country or downhill skiing.
 If you focus on something you enjoy, you are more likely to stick with it.

 - Protect yourself.
 Winter weather is not just cold, it is dry.
 Keep your skin hydrated by drinking plenty of water.
 Eight 8-ounce glasses per day is a good place to start.
 Be sure to rub moisturizing lotion on your face, hands, and lips.
 I like to use Aquaphor Healing Ointment for my lips and Cetaphil Moisturizing for my face and hands.
 I also use Cetaphil Daily Facial Moisturizer, a lightweight lotion with sunscreen, which is important to protect against the damaging UVA and UVB rays that can cause premature lines and wrinkles, even on cloudy days.